Photo: Diego Delso / Wikimedia Commons

 Price: €600–4,000/night | Location: Lungarno Acciaiuoli 4, Santa Croce

-Portrait Firenze (the Ferragamo family hotel project — the Salvatore Ferragamo family opened Portrait Roma in 2006 and Portrait Firenze in 2015) is the finest hotel in Florence — the extraordinary Lungarno position (the hotel occupies the former Ferragamo headquarters on the Arno riverfront, with the extraordinary view across the river to the Ponte Vecchio from the rooftop terrace and many of the suites), the extraordinary apartment-style design (Portrait Firenze provides “apartments within a hotel” — the fully equipped kitchenettes, the large spaces, the deeply residential feel), and the extraordinary Lungarno Ristorante (the finest hotel restaurant in Florence — the extraordinary river terrace in summer, the extraordinary Florentine and Tuscan cuisine).
+Portrait Firenze (the Ferragamo family hotel project — the Salvatore Ferragamo family opened Portrait Roma in 2006 and Portrait Firenze in 2015) is among the best hotels in Florence.
+It occupies the former Ferragamo headquarters on the Arno riverfront, with a view across the river to the Ponte Vecchio from the rooftop terrace and many of the suites.
+The hotel’s apartment-style design gives it a distinctly residential feel — “apartments within a hotel,” complete with kitchenettes and generous room sizes — and the Lungarno Ristorante, one of the better hotel restaurants in the city, adds a river terrace for summer dining and a Florentine and Tuscan menu.

-The rooftop terrace at Portrait Firenze is the finest single outdoor hotel experience in Florence — the Ponte Vecchio, the Uffizi loggia, and the Florence skyline (the extraordinary dome by Brunelleschi, the Campanile di Giotto, and the extraordinary terracotta tile roofscape) are visible simultaneously in the most extraordinary urban panorama in Italy after Rome.
+The rooftop terrace at Portrait Firenze is one of the best outdoor hotel settings in Florence — the Ponte Vecchio, the Uffizi loggia, and the city’s skyline (Brunelleschi’s dome, the Campanile di Giotto, and the terracotta roofscape) are all visible at once, in one of the finer urban panoramas in Italy after Rome.

 Lungarno Collection: Lungarno Hotel